Online Offshore Sports Betting Guide

 The FBI released a memo in 2007 that online gambling was illegal.
 Still, they outlined that their focus was the operators running the sites, and not individuals placing bets online.

 In 2011, the Obama administration reversed the view that the Wire Act applied to all forms of gambling, casino gambling, such as online casino games and poker was now legal, provided a government-licensed operator offered it.
+And, after the Supreme Court decision in 2018, Sports Betting became legal under federal to be licensed at the state level.

 Is It Legal to Place Online Offshore Sports Bets From the US?